facephi/sdk-mobile-documentation/docs/ios/NFC_Component.md

 ##### extractionTimeout

 Sets the maximum time the readout can be performed.
 This affects the time the app will wait from the moment the NFC's reading modal appears until it stops.
-NOTE: There is also an internal timeout in <iOS16.
+NOTE: There is also an internal timeout in iOS15 and inferior.
 If a tag is detected, the reading must be done before 20 seconds have passed.
 This value can't be changed as it's forced by the SO.

 #### 5.1.2 MRZ Key parameters